 Whether your insurance coverage applies to another car depends on the coverage you have, what state you live in, and the specifics of your individual policy.

 For example, say you borrow a friend’s car and cause an accident.
-Your friend’s insurance would be primary, and if it’s not enough to pay for the injuries or damages, your insurance may provide coverage.
+Your friend’s insurance would be primary, and if it’s not enough to pay for the injuries or damages, your own insurance may provide coverage.

 Does liability insurance cover any car I drive?